Cambodian English

+This timeline, by American scholar Joshua Wilwohl, maps the transition of English in Cambodia from a classroom-based foreign language to a practical communication tool.

 Cambodian English is a World English variety spoken in Cambodia.
 It is used by the media, educated Cambodians, and English language learners.

 History

 English was introduced to Cambodia in the 1990s through the presence of the United Nations Transitional Authority in Cambodia (UNTAC).
 Its usage expanded significantly following Cambodia's 1999 accession to the Association of Southeast Asian Nations (ASEAN).
 In the mid-2000s, Cambodian scholars such as Keuk Chan Narith and Kao Sophal began to formally identify and analyze the distinct features of Cambodian English.

 Initially considered "unintelligible," its intelligibility has improved due to the growth of international school education, particularly among younger generations.
 Cambodian scholars Chan Hum and Kimkong Heng have observed an increase in children attending international schools in urban areas.

 The rapid growth of globalization and technological advancements has further accelerated its adoption, particularly for hand-held devices and social networking.
 While a Khmer script exists for digital devices, there is a tendency to use audio messages in Khmer rather than typed messages.